Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ## Introduction

-The purpose of this document is to provide concrete and actionable guidelines, hints and tips on how to achieve healthy use of open source libraries and frameworks in your application.
+The purpose of this document is to provide concrete and actionable guidelines, hints and tips on how to achieve healthy use of third party libraries and frameworks in your application.
 This covers how to get started, how to stay in control, and how to act when health deteriorates.
 Where applicable, we explain how Sigrid can be used to achieve this.

 ### Structure and overview
+[Marco]: I feel the text in "Structure and overview" and #### Be equipped for healthy open source usage can be merged.
+I find the text above that introduces this list very... informal, but at the same time not straightforward to understand.

 The guidelines and best practices have been structured based on 'jobs to be done': the idea is to look at the actual tasks that stakeholders need to conduct, and provide them with help to do those tasks.
 Jobs can embed, or refer to, other jobs.